wso2/docs-choreo-dev/en/docs/references/preview-features.md

 Preview features offer optional functionality that you can enable if required.

+!!! info
+    Preview features cannot be enabled when you are logged in anonymously.

 To enable Choreo features that are released as preview features, follow these steps:

 1. Expand the profile menu and click **Feature Preview**.